eu-ge-ne/enrouter-docs/apps/web/src/app/docs/components/outlet/content.md

 function Outlet(props: OutletProps): ReactNode;
 ```

-Renders elements from next (or current) matching route.
+The `Outlet` component is used to render elements from the next (or current)
+matching route.

+Outlets can be used only in `_layout` modules.

+## Props

+- `name`

+  An optional name of component to render.

+  - If provided, a component with that name is rendered.
+  - If not provided, a first component from object entries is rendered.

+## Rendering behavior

 Rendering behavior depends on current route match: